aRandomMenno/MarshMellow-Bot/README.md

 ## Your idea's

-- If you join my discord by clicking [here](https://discord.gg/vRpeAcKruF) you can make suggestions on how to improve the bot!
+- If you join my discord by clicking [here](https://discord.gg/vRpeAcKruF) you can make suggestions on how to improve the bot or create an issue!